dacbd/blog/content/posts/zero-to-prod-gke/index.md

     - whoami.dacbd.dev
 ```
 #### Ingress
-In our example the [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) definition is what ties everything together.
-The [spec is pretty standard](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/ingress-v1/) so we wont cover it.
+In our example, the [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) definition is what ties everything together.
+The [spec is pretty standard](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/ingress-v1/) so we won't cover it.
 To walk through the annotations:
-1. `kubernetes.io/ingress.class` tells k8s which ingress we are going to use, as a counter example you might see the value as `nginx`
+1. `kubernetes.io/ingress.class` tells k8s which ingress we are going to use, as a counter-example you might see the value as `nginx`
 2. `kubernetes.io/ingress.global-static-ip-name` will attach our load balancer to the static IP we provisioned in terraform
-3. `networking.gke.io/managed-certificates` will attach our managed certifiate so we can have proper/easy https for our LB
+3. `networking.gke.io/managed-certificates` will attach our managed certificate so we can have proper/easy https for our LB
-4. `networking.gke.io/v1beta1.FrontendConfig` essentially defines the entrypoint for our LB which we [covered above](#FrontendConfig)
+4. `networking.gke.io/v1beta1.FrontendConfig` essentially defines the entry point for our LB which we [covered above](#FrontendConfig)
 ```yml
 apiVersion: networking.k8s.io/v1
 kind: Ingress